TTYNAME(3P) POSIX Programmer's Manual TTYNAME(3P)

 EBADF The fildes argument is not a valid file descriptor.

-ENOTTY The fildes argument does not refer to a terminal.
+ENOTTY The file associated with the fildes argument is not a terminal.

 ERANGE The value of namesize is smaller than the length of the string